netdata/netdata/collectors/systemd-journal.plugin/README.md

 ## PLAY mode

 The plugin supports PLAY mode, to continuously update the screen with new log entries found in the journal files.
+Just hit the "play" button at the top of the Netdata dashboard screen.

-On centralized log servers, this provides a unified view of all the logs encountered across the entire infrastructure.
+On centralized log servers, PLAY mode provides a unified view of all the new logs encountered across the entire infrastructure, from all hosts sending logs to the central logs server via `systemd-remote`.

 ## Full-text search

 The plugin supports searching for any text on all fields of the log entries.

 Full text search is combined with the selected filters.

+The text box accepts asterisks `*` as wildcards.
+So, `a*b*c` means match anything that contains `a`, then `b` and then `c` with anything between them.

 ## Query performance